bo-miao/SgMg/README.md

 @article{miao2023SgMg,
       title={Spectrum-guided Multi-granularity Referring Video Object Segmentation},
-      author={Miao, Bo and Bennamoun, Mohammed and Gao, Yongsheng and Mian, Ajmal}, journal={arXiv preprint arXiv:2305.17997},
+      author={Miao, Bo and Bennamoun, Mohammed and Gao, Yongsheng and Mian, Ajmal}, journal={arXiv preprint arXiv:2307.13537},
       year={2023},
 }
 ```

 ## Contact
-If you have any question about this project, please feel free to contact bomiaobbb@gmail.com.
+If you have any questions about this project, please feel free to contact bomiaobbb@gmail.com.